Nariod/ronflex/README.md

 # Ronflex
-Rust offensive tool to suspend all known AV/EDRs processes using syscalls and the undocumented NtSuspendProcess API.
+Attempts to suspend all known AV/EDRs processes using syscalls and the undocumented NtSuspendProcess API.
 Made with <3 for pentesters.
+Written in Rust.

 ## WARNING
-Ronflex tries to suspend all known AV/EDRs and other security products processes.
+Ronflex tries to suspend all known AV/EDRs and other security product processes.
 There is a high chance that the system will be unstable after Ronflex did its thing !
 Use at your own risks.

 ## Known limitations
 At the moment, Ronflex is not able to suspend processes protected by Anti-Malware Protected Process (AM-PPL).
 WIP..